Western Michigan Broncos football: Bill Cubit era (2005–2012)

 After the inaugural season of Bill Cubit in 2005, which was 7–4 and marked a significant improvement in the WMU program from 2004, the Broncos aimed to do well in the 2006 season.
 The team improved on its record with an 8–5 overall record and strong performances against Indiana and Florida State.
 In conference play, the Broncos' only setbacks were to Ohio and a lopsided loss to Central Michigan 31–7 in Mt.
 Pleasant, foreshadowing many seasons of frustration with this rivalry.
 WMU earned a berth in the International Bowl where it lost 24–31 to Cincinnati, coached by familiar foe Brian Kelly, in his first game as Bearcats coach.
 2007 and 2009 were not-so-successful years for Bronco football, as the team registered 5–7 records in both seasons overall, but those years bookended a promising 9–4 2008 season in which the team started 6–1 and defeated Illinois (who had represented the Big Ten with a BCS at-large bid in the Rose Bowl the previous season) going into a week eight matchup at Central Michigan.
-One of only a handful of setbacks that year, WMU lost both matchups against other contenders including another double digit defeat to Central Michiga 38–28 and again a few weeks later to Ball State.
+One of only a handful of setbacks that year, WMU lost both matchups against other contenders including another double digit defeat to Central Michigan 38–28 and again a few weeks later to Ball State.
 The season that year ended with a 38–14 loss to Rice in the Texas Bowl.

 Bill Cubit's WMU team never regained momentum, posting a mediocre 6–6 record in 2010, and not being selected for a bowl game.
 The 2011 season was equally mediocre though the Broncos improved the win total by one as it posted a 7–6 regular season mark.
 A 44–14 win over Central Michigan (which snapped a five-game losing streak to the Chippewas) and a strong showing against then No. 24-ranked Illinois gave many plenty reason to be optimistic, but a continued string of losses to Northern Illinois and Toledo did not bode well heading into the Broncos' match-up against Purdue in the Little Caesar's Pizza Bowl.
 Despite some big plays on offense the Broncos' failed to win their first bowl game with a 37–32 loss in which Purdue took advantage of an unprepared Broncos' special teams recovering an onside kick to capture a key possession late in the game.
 Jordan White was named the school's first consensus All-American following the 2011 season.
 The 2012 season was the last for Bill Cubit in Kalamazoo.
 Consecutive victories against Connecticut and rival Central Michigan were not enough to save Bill Cubit's job after the Broncos lost to Eastern Michigan for the second year in a row and continued losing streaks against Northern Illinois and Toledo en route to a 4–8 mark.
 The school terminated Cubit as football coach November 17, 2012, following the senior day loss to Eastern Michigan.